RajayR2000/KVStore/README.md

 3. Click the Libraries tab.
 4. Click "Add External JARs", select the JAR file that you downloaded, then click OK.

-###### Step 3:
-Create a new class and import the kvstore package or you can run the EndUser class in the default package and ignore step 2 & 3.
+Now you can simply run the EndUser class in the default package to use your KVStore.This is the end.

+###### Step 2 (YOU DID NOT CLONE,using kvstore_JAR):

++ So you do not want to clone my repo,it is fine :(
+   + Create a java project.
+   + Download the **kvstore_JAR** file from my repo by clicking on it and pressing the download button on the right.
+   + Add **kvstore_JAR** file as well as the **jsonjar(See Prerequisites)** file to your project's **build path** by following the below instructions.

+1. Right-click the project folder and click Properties.
+2. Click Java Build Path in the left pane.
+3. Click the Libraries tab.
+4. Click "Add External JARs", select the JAR file that you downloaded, then click OK.

+###### Step 3
 Create a KVStore object.

 `KVStore obj = new KVStore();`